tier4/caret_doc/docs/design/latency_definitions/publisher.md

 # Publisher

-The Publisher provides the time and relevant information when publishing.
+`Publisher`-based object provides a set of timestamps when publishing.

-A simplified sequence diagram focusing only on the relevant data flow is shown below.
+A simplified sequence diagram focusing only on the relevant events is shown below.

 ```plantuml
 @startuml